AllenInstitute/GeneOrthology/README.md

 |Squirrel monkey|Saimiri boliviensis boliviensis|39432|
 |Treeshrew|Tupaia belangeri|37347|

 This species list is included in the downloadable file, but **any species supported by NCBI can be entered into this function**.
 Taxonomy IDs for other species can be found on NCBI: https://www.ncbi.nlm.nih.gov/taxonomy.
 The taxonomizr R library provides a convenient wrapper for this information (https://github.com/sherrillmix/taxonomizr/).
-Also gene info is only currently supported for mammals, but please let me know if you'd like this to be extended to other species.
+Adding gene information is only currently supported for mammals, but please let me know if you'd like this to be extended to other species.

+## Contributions and updates

-### License
+#### License

-The license for this package is available on Github at: https://github.com/AllenInstitute/allen_institute_nomenclature/blob/master/LICENSE
+The license for this package is available on Github at: https://github.com/AllenInstitute/GeneOrthology/blob/master/LICENSE

-### Level of Support
+#### Level of Support

 We do not anticipate updates to this tool, so long as NCBI retains current format of ontology table.
 That said, we encourage submission of issues.

-### Contribution Agreement
+#### Contribution Agreement

-If you contribute code to this repository through pull requests or other mechanisms, you are subject to the Allen Institute Contribution Agreement, which is available in full at: https://github.com/AllenInstitute/allen_institute_nomenclature/blob/master/CONTRIBUTION
+If you contribute code to this repository through pull requests or other mechanisms, you are subject to the Allen Institute Contribution Agreement, which is available in full at: https://github.com/AllenInstitute/GeneOrthology/blob/master/CONTRIBUTION

+#### Comments, issues, or suggestions?

+Please make direct pull requests, submit issues, or contact [Jeremy Miller](mailto:jeremym@alleninstitute.org) with any input.